There are five of us in total living here. We are between the ages of 28 and 32 and we’re all working. It’s a nice mix.

-I’ve lived here for… not even 2 months.
-Before this I was at home with my family, 2 parents, 1 brother and 2 sisters.
+I’ve lived here for… not quite 2 months.
+Before this I was at home with my family: 2 parents, 1 brother and 2 sisters.

 This house has a lot of character.
 It’s one of the only stand-alone houses and has all the original mouldings and everything.
 I have the smallest room but having lived in a cabin on a boat.
-I thought, this space is bigger, I can do this.
+I thought, this space is big enough.
+I can do this.
 It’s just me.

 If I hadn’t felt that almost a gut instinct I probably wouldn’t have said “yeah I will move in”…..
 Thankfully no smokers either.
 We are all pretty fit and active in this house.

 I joke that it was the spice rack that sold it for me.
 I love a good collection of spices…..

 Everyone keeps most of their things in their own rooms.
 All the crockery, glasses, pots and pans is shared.
 We each have our own cupboard for food and a couple of shelves in each fridge.
 We’ve got 2 fridges.
 That way it manages itself pretty well – for five of us.
 We all divide up the wi-fi and electric.
 The gas we take turns in topping it up.
 It’s all recorded.